jaem/mmr/README.md

 Why not XML?
 Its humanly unreadable after a point, you can argue this with JSON, but less so.
 MMR is aimed at being able to script register flows or quickly human hack.

 Why not use SPIRIT?
-You can generate a SPIRIT compatable output if you like, but again, not super readable.
+You can generate a SPIRIT compatable output if/when required.

 ## History